mintlayer/core/README.md

 ### Runtime

 For more information on what a [runtime](https://substrate.dev/docs/en/knowledgebase/getting-started/glossary#runtime) is follow the link.

-Most of Mintlayer's staking code exists in the runtime, see `staking.rs` and `lib.rs` to see that code.
-Other things that exist here are bits related to block production such as the block production period.
-The runtime must be written in no_std rust since it compiles to wasm.
+Code in the runtime must be written in `no_std` Rust since it compiles to Wasm.

+- lib.rs: The main file in Mintlayer's runtime.
+Here you'll find the Mintlayer specific code for block production such as the block production period.
+- staking.rs: Here you'll find Mintlayer's staking implementation.

 ### Pallets

 Mintlayer relies on a host of Substrate pallets and a few Mintlayer specific pallets.

 -   pp: The implementation of programmable pools on Mintlayer.
 Essentially wasm smart contracts
--   utxo: Mintlayer's utxo system
+-   utxo: Mintlayer's UTXO system

 ### Libs